On the Risk of Misinformation Pollution with Large Language Models: Abstract

 \section{Abstract}

-In this paper, we comprehensively investigate the potential misuse of modern Large Language Models (LLMs) for generating credible-sounding misinformation and its subsequent impact on information-intensive applications, particularly Open-Domain Question Answering (ODQA) systems.
+We investigate the potential misuse of modern Large Language Models (LLMs) for generating credible-sounding misinformation and its subsequent impact on information-intensive applications, particularly Open-Domain Question Answering (ODQA) systems.
 We establish a threat model and simulate potential misuse scenarios, both unintentional and intentional, to assess the extent to which LLMs can be utilized to produce misinformation.
-Our study reveals that LLMs can act as effective misinformation generators, leading to a significant degradation in the performance of ODQA systems.
-To mitigate the harm caused by LLM-generated misinformation, we explore three defense strategies: prompting, misinformation detection, and majority voting.
-While initial results show promising trends for these defensive strategies, much more work needs to be done to address the challenge of misinformation pollution.
-Our work highlights the need for further research and interdisciplinary collaboration to address LLM-generated misinformation and to promote responsible use of LLMs.
+Our study reveals that LLMs can act as effective misinformation generators, leading to a significant degradation (up to 87\%) in the performance of ODQA systems.
+Moreover, we uncover disparities in the attributes associated with persuading humans and machines, presenting an obstacle to current human-centric approaches to combat misinformation.
+To mitigate the harm caused by LLM-generated misinformation, we propose three defense strategies: misinformation detection, vigilant prompting, and reader ensemble.
+These approaches have demonstrated promising results, albeit with certain associated costs.
+Lastly, we discuss the practicality of utilizing LLMs as automatic misinformation generators and provide relevant resources and code to facilitate future research in this area.\footnote{We release the resources at \url{https://github.com/MexicanLemonade/LLM-Misinfo-QA}.}